nhsx/nhsx-internship-projects/content/projects/new_open/mechanistic-interpretability.md

 **Datasets:** Open datasets like MIMIC-III, or MIMIC-IV

-**Desired skill set:** When applying please highlight any experience around neural networks, explainability, interest in deep learning, python coding experience (including any coding in the open), any other data science experience you feel relevant.
+**Desired skill set:** When applying please highlight any experience around neural networks, explainability, transformers and attension mechanisms, interest in deep learning, python coding experience (including any coding in the open), any other data science experience you feel relevant.

 ---
 Return to list of [all available projects](https://nhsx.github.io/nhsx-internship-projects/).